UKHomeOffice/docker-kube-export/README.md

 # docker-kube-export

-Exports all kube resources from a cluster and pushes tar ball to s3 bucket
+Exports all kube resources from a cluster and pushes tar ball to an s3 bucket